Support for GNU Icecat

 Official Support

 You can find support via the Icecat GNU website, where are available several ways of contacting people involved in the project including IRC and mailing lists.
-You should use these channel for feature requests and anything that suggests changes in the source code.
+You should use these channels for feature requests and anything that suggests changes in the source code.

 Support for this website and Icecat builds